Skip to content

 Compression format of boot.img

-1. You can use magiskboot to get the compression format of your original boot; of course you can also ask other, more experienced kids with the same model as your device.
-Also, the compression format of the kernel usually does not change, so if you boot successfully with a certain compression format, you can try that format later.
+1. You can use magiskboot to get the compression format of your original boot; alternatively, you can also ask for it from community members/developers with the same model as your device.
+Also, the compression format of the kernel usually does not change, so if you boot successfully with a certain compression format, you can try that format later as well.

 2. Xiaomi devices usually use gz or uncompressed.